-- 1.1 An airspace concept provides the outline and intended framework of operations within an airspace.
-Airspace concepts are developed to satisfy explicit strategic objectives such as improved safety, increased air traffic capacity and mitigation of environmental impact, etc. Airspace concepts can include details of the practical organization of the airspace and its users based on particular CNS/ATM assumptions, e.g. ATS route structure, separation minima, route spacing and obstacle clearance. - 1.2 The objective of the High level Airspace Concept is to consolidate the ATM operational requirements agreed on by MIDANPIRG, in order to provide a generic set of characteristics to be applied by States, which would support the harmonization of the ATM operations in the MID Region. - 1.3 The fundamentals of the MID Region High Level Airspace Concept are as follows: - a) The use of Reduced Vertical Separation Minima (RVSM) between FLs 290 and 410 - b) To the most extent possible implementation of parallel ATS route network, based on RNAV 5 or RNAV 1, across the Region. - c) Implementation of RNAV 5 area in the level band FL160 FL460 (inclusive). - d) A system of linked routes based mainly on RNAV connected to RNAV or Conventional SIDs and STARs starting at the nominal TMA boundary. - e) Route spacing used for RNAV 5 routes should not be less than 16.5 NM for unidirectional and 18 NM for bi-direction tracks. - f) Route spacing used for RNAV 1 routes should not be less than 7 NM providing that required CNS infrastructure is available. - g) Implementation of 20 NM Reduced radar longitudinal separation, which could be further reduced to 10 NM where appropriate. - h) Implementation of ASBU Modules in accordance with the Air Navigation Strategy. - i) Implementation of the "Flexible Use of Airspace" concept. - j) Implementation of AIDC/OLDI between all ACCs. - k) Implementation of Continuous Climb Operations (CCO) and Continuous Descent Operations CDO, where appropriate. - 1.4 The MID Region High Level Airspace Concept will be evolving in accordance with the global and regional developments/requirements, such as, to include the use of Advanced RNP in enroute and terminal operations, and RNP APCH on the Approach.
+- An airspace concept provides the outline and intended framework of operations within an airspace.
+Airspace concepts are developed to satisfy explicit and implicit strategic objectives such as improved safety, increased air traffic capacity and mitigation of environmental impact, etc. Airspace concepts ean-include details of the practical organization of the airspace and its users operations based on particular CNS/ATM assumptions, e.g. ATS route structure, separation minima, route spacing and obstacle clearance. - 1.2 The airspace concept constitutes a master plan of the intended airspace design and its operations.
+It should satisfy the following: - provides a detailed description of the planned airspace organization and its operations. - addresses all the strategic objectives identified for the airspace project. - addresses all CNS/ATM enablers. - identifies operational and technical assumptions. - 1.11.3 The objective of the High level Airspace Concept is to consolidate the requirements on airspace operations, navigation applications and CNS/ATM operational requirements enablers -agreed on by MIDANPIRG, in order to provide a generic set of characteristics to be applied by States, which would support the harmonization of the airspace operations the ATM operations in the MID Region. - The fundamentals of the MID Region High Level Airspace Concept are as follows: - a) The use of Implementation of Reduced Vertical Separation Minima (RVSM) between FLs-290 and FL410. - b) To the most extent possible iImplementation of parallel ATS route network, when possible, based on two navigation applications RNAV-5 or RNAV-1, across the MID Region. - c) Implementation of RNAV 5 area application in the level band between FL160-FL460 (inclusive) for en route navigation. - d) A system of linked ATS route network supported by routes based mainly on RNAV applications and connected to RNAV or Conventional SIDs and STARs starting at the nominal TMA boundary. - e) RRoute oute spacing used for for RNAV-5 ATS routes based on a standard of 16.5 NM for same-direction traffic and 18 NM for opposite-direction traffic in a radar environment.should not be less than 16.5 NM for unidirectional and 18 NM for bidirection tracks. - f) Route spacing used for RNAV-1 ATS routes based on a standard should not be less than a 7-NM in a high density demand en-route systemenvironment providing that required CNS infrastructure is available. - g) Implementation of 20-NM Reduced radar_surveillance longitudinal separation, which could be further reduced to 10 NM, where appropriate. - h) Implementation of ASBU Modules threads as enablers in accordance with the Air Navigation Strategy, where applicable. - i) Implementation of the "Flexible Use of Airspace" concept. - j) Implementation of AIDC/OLDI between all-ACCs, according to applicability table (reference to MID Doc xxx). - k) Implementation of Continuous Climb Operations (CCO) and Continuous Descent Operations CDO, where appropriate as basis for the operations within TMAs.
+Implementation of Bilateral, Sub regional or regional ATFM services

+1.31.5 The MID Region High Level Airspace Concept will be evolving in accordance with the global and regional developments/requirements-to-include use of RNP specifications such as, such as, to include the use of Advanced RNP in enroute and terminal operations, and RNP APCH on for the instrument Approachapproach.